botpress/botpress/docs/getting-started.md

-# A Begineer's Guide to Botpress
+# A Beginner's Guide to Botpress

 Looking to get started with Botpress but unsure how?
 This page is for you!
 We'll start by demystifying what botpress is exactly, then we'll create a hello world bot on Messenger.